What is the history of the Midwest Interstate Passenger Rail Commission (MIPRC)?

 Because compacts must be passed by an eligible state’s legislature, and signed by the governor, with identical language in each state, the Midwest Interstate Passenger Rail Compact brings structure and legitimacy to multi-state advocacy for passenger rail by state elected officials.

 Typically, a certain number of states must join a compact before it goes into effect.
 The Midwest Interstate Passenger Rail Compact specified three.
 In 2000, three states passed the compact language: Indiana (with the governor’s signature on March 17, 2000), Minnesota on May 11, and Missouri on June 27 of that year.
-When these three states passed the compact language, a commission to carry out the compact’s objectives came into being: the Midwest Interstate Passenger Rail Commission.
+When these three states passed the compact language, a commission to carry out the compact’s objectives came into being: the Midwest Interstate Passenger Rail Commission (MIPRC).

 The Midwest Interstate Passenger Rail Commission held its organizational meeting in January of 2001.